MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ### Change matching rules or properties when email address does not match user principal name

 By default, some of the Microsoft Entra provisioning service mappings for applications send the `userPrincipalName` attribute to match with an application email address property.
-Some organizations may have primary email addresses for their users that are distinct from their user principal name.
-If the application is storing the email address as a property of the user, and not the `userPrincipalName`, then you will need to either change the users in the application, or the matching rule.
+Some organizations have primary email addresses for their users that are distinct from their user principal name.
+If the application is storing the email address as a property of the user, and not the `userPrincipalName`, then you need to either change the users in the application, or the matching rule.

  * If you plan to use single-sign on from Microsoft Entra ID to the application, then you may wish to change the application to add a property on the user to hold the userPrincipalName.
 Then, populate that property on each user in the application with the user's userPrincipalName from Microsoft Entra ID, and update the Microsoft Entra application provisioning configuration so that this property is included in the matching rule.
  * If you do not plan to use single-sign on from Microsoft Entra ID, then an alternative is to update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md), to match an email address attribute of the Microsoft Entra user in the matching rule.

 ### Update the matching attribute of users in Microsoft Entra ID

-In some situations, the attribute used for matching may have a value on Microsoft Entra ID user that is out of date.
-For example, a person may have changed their name, but the name change was not made in Microsoft Entra ID user.
+In some situations, the attribute used for matching has a value in the Microsoft Entra ID user that is out of date.
+For example, a person has changed their name, but the name change was not made in the Microsoft Entra ID user.

 If the user was created and maintained solely in Microsoft Entra ID, then you should update the user to have the correct attributes.
-If the user attribute originates in an upstream system, such as Windows Server AD or an HR source, then you will need to change the value in the upstream source.
+If the user attribute originates in an upstream system, such as Windows Server AD or an HR source, then you need to change the value in the upstream source, and wait for the change to become visible in Microsoft Entra ID.

-### Update the Microsoft Entra Connect sync or Cloud Sync provisioning rules to synchronize necessary attributes
+### Update the Microsoft Entra Connect sync or Cloud Sync provisioning rules to synchronize necessary users and attributes

-In some situations, an existing identity management system may have populated Windows Server AD users with an appropriate attribute that can function as a matching attribute with another application.
-For example, if the existing identity management system was connected to an HR source, then the AD user might have an `employeeId` attribute populated with the user's employee ID.
-For another example, the existing identity management system might have written the application unique user ID as an extension attribute in the Windows Server AD schema.
-However, if those attributes were not selected for synchronization into Microsoft Entra ID, or the users were out of scope of synchronization into Microsoft Entra ID, then the Microsoft Entra ID representation of the user community may be incomplete.
+In some situations, a previous identity management system has populated Windows Server AD users with an appropriate attribute that can function as a matching attribute with another application.
+For example, if the previous identity management system was connected to an HR source, then the AD user have an `employeeId` attribute populated by that previous identity management system with the user's employee ID.
+For another example, the previous identity management system has written the application unique user ID as an extension attribute in the Windows Server AD schema.
+However, if neither of those attributes were selected for synchronization into Microsoft Entra ID, or the users were out of scope of synchronization into Microsoft Entra ID, then the Microsoft Entra ID representation of the user community may be incomplete.

-To resolve this issue, you will need to change your Microsoft Entra Connect sync or Microsoft Entra cloud sync configuration to ensure all appropriate users in Windows Server AD that are also in the application are in scope for being provisioned to Microsoft Entra ID, and that the synchronized attributes of those users include the attributes that will be used for matching purposes.
+To resolve this issue, you need to change your Microsoft Entra Connect sync or Microsoft Entra cloud sync configuration to ensure all appropriate users in Windows Server AD that are also in the application are in scope for being provisioned to Microsoft Entra ID, and that the synchronized attributes of those users include the attributes that will be used for matching purposes.
 If you are using Microsoft Entra Connect sync, see [Microsoft Entra Connect Sync: Configure filtering](~/identity/hybrid/connect/how-to-connect-sync-configure-filtering.md) and [Microsoft Entra Connect Sync: Directory extensions](~/identity/hybrid/connect/how-to-connect-sync-feature-directory-extensions.md).
 If you are using Microsoft Entra cloud sync, see [Attribute mapping in Microsoft Entra Cloud Sync](~/identity/hybrid/cloud-sync/how-to-attribute-mapping.md) and [Cloud sync directory extensions and custom attribute mapping](~/identity/hybrid/cloud-sync/custom-attribute-mapping.md).

 ### Update users in Microsoft Entra ID with a new attribute